Gricel-lee/Quartet-MRS-DSL/README.md

 ![image](https://user-images.githubusercontent.com/63869574/157303148-d87b5443-1f5c-48d6-a9f7-ca6b67a7c945.png)

-Replace this file with the one provided here.
+Replace this file with the one provided here in Github.

 Right click on the Ecore Model and create a new EMF Generator Model> Next > Next > Ecore model > Select the Ecore File and click Load > Next > Finish